cloudflare/cloudflare-docs-engine/src/content/docs-engine/docs-flavored-markdown.md

 ## Example (MDX component)

 The `<Example/>` component is used to simply add a box around some content.
-This can be useful when simply trying to demonstrate something that could otherwise be mistaken as the explaination of the same thing.
+This can be useful when simply trying to demonstrate something that could otherwise be mistaken as the explanation of the same thing.

 <Example>